Etizolam: International drug control conventions

-In 1990, it was recommended that Etizolam not be placed under international control.
+In 1990, it was recommended that etizolam not be placed under international control.
 However, this attitude has changed due to increased abuse.
-On December 13, 2019, the World Health Organization recommended Etizolam be placed in Schedule 4 of the 1971 Convention on Psychotropic Substances.
+On 13 December 2019, the World Health Organization recommended etizolam be placed in Schedule 4 of the 1971 Convention on Psychotropic Substances.
 This recommendation was followed by the placement of Etizolam into Schedule IV in March 2020.

 Australia

 Etizolam is not used medically in Australia but has been found in counterfeit Xanax pills.

 Denmark

 Etizolam is controlled in Denmark under the Danish Misuse of Drugs Act.

 Germany

 Etizolam was controlled in Germany in July 2013 but is not used medically.

 Italy

-Etizolam is licensed for the treatment of anxiety, insomnia and neurosis as a prescription-only medication.
+Etizolam is licensed for the treatment of anxiety, insomnia and anxiety disorders as a prescription-only medication.

 India

 In India, it is a Narcotics prescription-only (NRx) medication used for anxiety disorders, sometimes in combination with other drugs, i.e. the beta blocker propranolol.